There are plenty of words that come to mind when people bring up Nerf guns: fun, powerful, fast––but is safe one of them?

 4. Nerf Gun Safety - 4 Tips

-1. Never point the gun at someone's face.
+1. Never point the a Nerf gun at someone's face.
 This is especially important when using a foam dart blaster.
 The darts can easily cause eye injuries.

 2. Always keep your finger off the trigger until you are ready to fire.